 I heart Etsy.
 Not that I endorse consumer culture overly much, but I do love artists and crafty-people.
 And a lot of folks on Etsy are moms making it work.
 I’m happy to support.
 If you’re gonna buy, to the best of your abilities, buy second-hand, local, handmade or mom and pop.
 (In other words, avoid […]Read More

 Around Bealtane (Spring) 2012, I set up my first altar.
 It was confusing at first, because I wanted an altar for a few different reasons: one was to honour my ancestors and guides and whomever else may be out there helping me out; the other was to have a place to do a daily devotional […]Read More

-After reading this post from a past teacher, I decided to try out asking the spirit of my disease what it was here to teach me.
+After reading a post from a past teacher, I decided to try out asking the spirit of my disease what it was here to teach me.
 For those who don’t know, I have Graves Disease, which is an autoimmune malfunction where the immune system attacks the thyroid gland (roughly speaking).
 Symptoms for me, fluctuate.
-Lately it’s been […]Read More
+Lately it’s […]Read More

 Originally posted on FURIOUSHORDE: